nlaurance/twjqgrid/trunk/README.txt

 design it:

-tw.jqgrid rely on tw.uitheme for its design, the smooth theme is the default you can use any other theme, or roll your own `http://jqueryui.com/themeroller/`_
+tw.jqgrid rely on tw.uitheme for its design, the smooth theme is the default you can use any other theme, or roll your own `theme <http://jqueryui.com/themeroller/>`_

 below a code snippet on how to do that::